 After you see a mental health professional, you can expect to pay for the visit if he or she accepts health insurance.
 When your insurance provider covers medical services, including mental health treatments, you also have to contribute to the costs.
 This can either be in the form of a copayment or coinsurance.

 Covered Just Like Any Other Service: You don’t have to worry that the costs for mental health treatments will be more than what you pay for physical health services.
 The Mental Health Parity and Addiction Equity Act, passed in 2008, helped close the gap for physical and mental health treatments.
 This law requires coverage for mental health and substance use disorder services to be comparable to physical health services.

 Therefore, insurance companies have to charge nearly equal amounts whether you visit a psychologist or a medical doctor.
 Finances and treatment cannot be restricted for mental health services when compared to other services.

-On HMO-type plans, your doctor may need to write a referral before you can see a mental health worker.
-On other plans, you can visit the provider directly, without prior authorization.
+With HMO-type plans, your doctor may need to write a referral before you can see a mental health worker.
+With other plans, you can visit the provider directly, without prior authorization.

 If you continue sessions with a therapist over an extended period of time, your health insurance can periodically reevaluate whether they are “necessary”.

 Remember, your mental and emotional health are equally as important as your physical health.
 By including mental health and substance use disorder services as an essential health benefit, individuals can take the next steps in affording treatment.